gtema/openstack/doc/src/osc.md

 * `--description <DESCRIPTION>` — description query parameter for /v2.0/address-groups API
 * `--id <ID>` — id query parameter for /v2.0/address-groups API
+* `--limit <LIMIT>` — Requests a page size of items.
+Returns a number of items up to a limit value.
+Use the limit parameter to make an initial limited request and use the ID of the last-seen item from the response as the marker parameter value in a subsequent limited request
+* `--marker <MARKER>` — The ID of the last-seen item.
+Use the limit parameter to make an initial limited request and use the ID of the last-seen item from the response as the marker parameter value in a subsequent limited request
 * `--name <NAME>` — name query parameter for /v2.0/address-groups API
+* `--page-reverse <PAGE_REVERSE>` — Reverse the page direction

+  Possible values: `true`, `false`

 * `--project-id <PROJECT_ID>` — project_id query parameter for /v2.0/address-groups API
+* `--sort-dir <SORT_DIR>` — Sort direction.
+This is an optional feature and may be silently ignored by the server

+  Possible values: `asc`, `desc`

+* `--sort-key <SORT_KEY>` — Sort results by the attribute.
+This is an optional feature and may be silently ignored by the server
+* `--max-items <MAX_ITEMS>` — Total limit of entities count to return.
+Use this when there are too many entries

+  Default value: `10000`